eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/168-adding_elements_to_a_project_s_include_path.md

 To configure your project's Include Path:

-1. In PHP Explorer view, right-click the required project and select **Include Path |  Configure Include Path...**   -Or- right-click the project and select **Properties | Include Path**.The project's PHP Include Path properties page will appear. <br />
+1. In Project Explorer view, right-click the required project and select **Include Path |  Configure Include Path...**   -Or- right-click the project and select **Properties | Include Path**.The project's PHP Include Path properties page will appear. <br />
   ![Include Path Properties](images/include_path_properties.png "Include Path Properties")<br />
   From this page you can configure the following:
      * To configure source folders on your Include Path: